 How Serious Is The P0441 Code?

 The trouble code P0441 doesn’t indicate a danger to your vehicle.
-Like was mentioned above, it’s possible you won’t notice any change except the activation of the check engine light.
-You do want to clear and fix the code before your next inspection but it is otherwise not a cause for concern.
+As mentioned above, you probably won’t notice any change except the check engine light activation.
+You do want to clear and fix the code before your next inspection, but it is otherwise not a cause for concern.

 How To Diagnose The P0441 Code